 The contractor should apply all feasible and reasonable work practices to meet the NMLs and inform all potentially impacted residents of the nature of works to be carried out, the expected noise levels, duration of noise generating construction works, and the contact details for the proposal.
-Works will be undertaken in conjunction with the Community Communication Strategy, as required by Item B7 of the Conditions of Consent.
+Works will be undertaken in conjunction with the Community Communication Strategy, as required by Item B9 of the Conditions of Consent.

-All construction vehicles (including concrete agitator trucks) do not arrive at the site or surrounding residential precincts outside of the construction hours of works outlined in the consent conditions, including item C4, which includes the following:
+All construction vehicles (including concrete agitator trucks) do not arrive at the site or surrounding residential precincts outside of the construction hours of works outlined in the consent conditions, including item C4 to C8, and detailed in Section 3 above.